jaeqiu/cse-notes/Computer Science/Y2/Q1/Software Engineering Methods/Decorator Design Pattern.md

-**Decorator:** Attaches new behavior to objects by wrapping them, enhancing the interface of the wrapped object.
+**Decorator:** Attaches new behavior to objects by wrapping them, enhancing the interface of the wrapped object.![[Pasted image 20241103110344.png]]